 Happy Happy New Year!!!
 I’m SO happy to see you.
 The last couple of years have been….challenging….that is one word, I can say a few more, but due to the fact that I must be careful of what I say, I choose to say “challenging”.

 I was asked to explain, one day, in Sunday School, the journey that I have taken with our adoption.
 My pastor (also my Sunday School teacher) asked if I could verbalize the highs and lows.
 I’m one to stifle emotion, the best I can.
-I have always felt that crying was a sign of weakness (thanks daddy for the policeman mentality) and that it is better to keep things to myself rather than “share.”
-I’m not a share-r.
+I have always felt that crying was a sign of weakness (thanks daddy for the policeman mentality).
+That it is better to keep things to myself rather than “share.”
+Honestly, I’m not a share-r.

 I guess I didn’t realize how low my lows were and how much they affected every aspect of my life.
 I do know, however, from hearing other people explain my disposition, that I wasn’t very good.
 That saddens me.
 I know my strength is found in the Lord, but I didn’t really know where my Lord was.
 I thought He had left me, but then there would be a glimpse of His presence and of Him working.
 That small glimpse, of Him, kept me going, even just the shell of me.
 I could get out of bed and function.

 Wisdom of a 13 Yr Old

 I now know that He didn’t go anywhere.
 It was me that went.
 I veered from His path and I learned that that is not the path I want to go down.
 It was very dark and lonesome.
 It was hard and dry.
 A very very sad place to dwell.
 I let life pass me by.
 Sadly, I let my kids pass me by.